Freelunch-AI/docs/brunos_notes.md

 59. __Equipped with golden-path support__ (easily create, store, edit, get and use golden-paths.
 Golden paths are basically smart defaults + macros that should give you an 80% solution right off the gate (e.g. for deploying a statefull service) using standard best practices.
 You can create macros easily from engineer ops activity by extracting and refining pieces of the activity history (e.g., retraining is not natively supported by the platform you created, but an engineer spots the necessity to retrain and does the necessary actions to have a model retrained on fresh data in production.
 This acitivity was logged in a structrued way that makes it easy to convert the activity into a reproducible macro) and then build a workload out of it (service or task) and extend your platform with this new capability that now becomes just 1 click or 1 line of code for the next engineer)

-60. __Layered__ (every Freelunch-built mlops platform has two working layers: (1) High-level and (2) Low-level.
+60. __Layered__ (every Pizza-built ml platform has two working layers: (1) High-level and (2) Low-level.
 High-level is easy to use, provides nice abstractions over underlying infrastrcture and smart defaults; ideal for getting things to work.
-Low-level requires more experience and is for engineers that need to extract the maximum juice out of their mlops platform for their use cases, ideal for making improvements down the road.)
+Low-level requires more experience and is for engineers that need to extract the maximum juice out of their ml platform for their use cases, ideal for making improvements down the road.)

 61. __UI-customizable__ (you can edit the operations center UI to suit your preferences, via no-code, config or code)